 Q: Does your staff have any training in special education for students with special needs?

 A: Unfortunately no, this is not an area of education our staff has training in.
 There are a number of other camp programs out there that offer programs with robustly trained staff to help special-needs students have the best experience possible at camp!

 Q: Is it alright for me and my child to arrive to camp starting location, and drop them off the morning camp starts?

 A: Yes, absolutely.
 There are plenty of hotels in Hays, Eugene, and all of our international departure airports to choose from if you arrive the day before the camp program starts.
 You are also more than welcome to explore the Sternberg Museum after dropping your student off for a Hays, KS camp.
 The instructor or TA can get you cleared by the front desk staff.

 Q: My student needs to depart the camp early to make a flight.
 Will this be a problem?

-Domestic Camps: No, this is not a problem.
+Domestic Camps: This is typically not a problem, though it is very case-by-case.
 We can provide transport to the airport for their flight, or make sure your student is ready with their gear at the pre-arranged early pickup time and location.
-Early departures tend to be very case-by-case, depending on the travel requirements and the camp being participated in.
+Early departure capability depends mostly on which camp the student is in, and respective travel requirements.
 Please communicate in advance with us regarding any early departure arrangements that need to be made.